anton-kotik/php-interview/README.md

 C2 89 31 79 99 90 78  0
 ```

 Solve the problems below.
-Feel free to use Google, StackOverflow, and PHP documentation if needed.
+Feel free to use Google, StackOverflow, and PHP documentation if needed.<br>
+You you don't have to write your own file parser, there's already a `FilePaster` class in the code.<br>
+You can modify the code if needed.

 ### Problem 1
 Find the nearest order to the courier.
 Modify the script `problem1.php` so that it returns<br>